 About Ashley Dahl:

-Please join Ashley Dahl and Erin Joosse for two upcoming events:
+Please join Ashley Dahl and Erin Joosse for a Daylong Retreat at The Tacoma Nature Center.

-April 15th: Awakening Kindness – Finding Home Wherever You Are – an afternoon workshop.
+January 6th: Awakening Kindness – Finding Home Wherever You Are – a Daylong Retreat.
 Find out more.